forem/forem/docs/frontend/styles.md

 [Sprockets](https://github.com/rails/sprockets-rails) which packages static assets in Rails.

-For more about branding, theming or design in general in regards to DEV, refer to the [Design Guide](/design) documentation.
+For more about branding, theming or design in general in regards to Forem, refer to the [Design Guide](/design) documentation.